inductiva/inductiva/docs/data_flow.md

-# Understanding Storage Levels and Data Flow through the Inductiva API
+# Storage and Data Flow
 >some text here- Maya

 ## Overview